-Our cost of service revenue consists primarily of labor, overhead, repair and freight costs and the cost of spares used in providing support under customer service contracts.
-Service gross margin increased to 68.4% from 62.2% in the first quarter of fiscal 2014.
-The increase in service gross margin was primarily due to lower labor costs from our cost reduction initiatives.
+Our cost of service revenue consists primarily of personnel, overhead, repair and freight costs and the cost of spares used in providing support under customer service contracts.
+Service gross margin percentage decreased to 65.1% from 68.4% in the first quarter of fiscal 2015.
+The service gross margin percentage for the three ended September 30, 2014 decreased primarily due to higher personnel, overhead and travel cost as well as purchase accounting adjustments as a result of our acquisition of Enterasys during the second quarter of fiscal 2014.